Maikxx/functional-programming/README.md

 #### Day 1

-I originally planned to make a stacked area chart with the data that I had gathered, however after seeing the insane syntax and more complex data structure, I went for the simple stacked bar chart.
+I originally planned to make a stacked area chart with the data that I had gathered, however after seeing the insane syntax and more complex data structure, I went for the simple line diagram.

+#### Day 2

+Today we had some major difficulties with the OBA Api.
+The api wouldn't give us any data back anymore, which caused us to stop being productive relatively fast.

 ## Honourable mentions